 Dr. Gary J. Burkholder

-Dr. Gary J. Burkholder is a Senior Research Scholar and Contributing Faculty at Walden University.
-He graduated from the University of Rhode Island with a Ph.D. in Experimental Psychology.
-Dr. Burkholder has served in a number of faculty and administrative roles; his research focus has been primarily areas that intersect psychology and public health, including those involving exercise and diet behavior change and adherence; predictors of substance use, sex risk, and HIV risk among youth and young adults.
+Dr. Gary J. Burkholder is a Vice President for Research with Laureate Education and serves also as Senior Research Scholar and Faculty at Walden University.
+He graduated from the University of Rhode Island with a PhD in Experimental Psychology.
+Dr. Burkholder has served in several faculty and senior administrative roles at Walden University and other institutions.
+His research focus spans qualitative, quantitative, and mixed methods research in areas that intersect psychology and public health, including those involving exercise and diet behavior change and adherence; and predictors of substance use, sex risk, and HIV risk among youth and young adults.
 More recently, Dr. Burkholder’s research interests have involved retention and persistence in tertiary education and online pedagogy.
-He has expertise as an online teacher and mentoring doctoral dissertation students in an online environment; Dr. Burkholder has expertise in quantitative and qualitative research design and analysis.
-He is active in the American Psychological Association and the American Public Health Association, serves with the Higher Learning Commission peer review corps, and serves as a reviewer for a number of professional journals in psychology and public health.
+He has expertise as an online teacher and mentoring doctoral dissertation students in an online environment.
+He is active in the American Public Health Association; serves with the Higher Learning Commission peer review corps; and serves as a reviewer for several professional journals in education, psychology, and public health.